Purp1eW0lf/Blue-Team-Notes/README.md

 I've included screenshots where possible so you know what you're getting.
 Some screenshots will be from a Win machine, others may be from the Velociraptor GUI but they do the same thing as if you were on a host's powershell command line.

 ## Contact me
-If you see a mistake, or have an easier way to run a command then you're welcome to hit me up on [Twitter](https://twitter.com/Purp1eW0lf) or commit an issue here
+If you see a mistake, or have an easier way to run a command then you're welcome to hit me up on [Twitter](https://twitter.com/Purp1eW0lf) or commit an issue here.

+If you want to contribute I'd be grateful for the command and a screenshot.
+I'll of course add you as a contributor

 ## Table of Contents
 - [Shell Style](#shell-style)